UWS Behind The Scenes & Credits

 The project finale of United We Stream GM was a DJ Battle between the two North West Metro Mayors; Greater Manchester’s Andy Burnham and Liverpool City Region’s Steve Rotheram.

 They played an hour’s set each, spinning tracks from the ‘60s up to the present day and included plenty of classic Merseybeat and Madchester.
-Viewers declared Greater Manchester the best city, by voting on social media, and whilst making a donation on the United We Stream Just Giving page.
+Viewers declared Greater Manchester the best city, by voting on social media, and whilst making a donation on the United We Stream Just Giving page (opens new site).

 The United We Stream model was pioneered in Berlin by their Night Tsar Lutz Leichsenring, with Sacha working round the clock with his international counterparts and the GMCA to enable Greater Manchester to be the second city-region worldwide, and the first in the United Kingdom